PennyLaneAI/pennylane.ai/README.md

 ## Description

-This repo houses the static content for pennylane.ai
+This repo houses the static content for pennylane.ai.

 ## Compiling Templates